 As tech rushes to keep up with user needs, there will be some kinks to work out.

-We interviewed our team to talk about where some collaboration apps are falling short, and what can be done to solve these issues.
+We interviewed our team to talk about some of the challenges with online collaboration apps, and what can be done to solve these issues.

 Here’s what we found to be their biggest pain points, plus some solutions to help: